 Together, these two policies mean that you can still win if the first horse past the post is disqualified.
 However, the winnings are different if the horse is demoted.

 More so, William Hill does have other exceptions to the first past the post policy.
-So, thoroughly read through their terms and conditions to understand how their policy differs from other sites, such as Bet 365 or any of the UK new betting sites.
+So, thoroughly read through their terms and conditions to understand how their policy differs from other sites, such as Betfred or any of the UK new betting sites.

-What Does Push Mean on bet365? – Explained!
+What Does Push Mean in betting? – Explained!
+Updated for 2023

-On bet365 and other betting websites, a push is a tie in between you and…
+On UK and other betting websites, a push is a tie in between you and…